How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 Back of an authentic Jordan Fleer rookie sticker

-The cards often have stains due to gum residue from gum included in the packs.
-(Side note, nylon or dryer sheets can help remove any wax stains on the backs of the cards).
+The cards often have stains from gum residue left by gum included in the packs.
+(Side note: Nylon or dryer sheets can help remove any wax stains on the backs of the cards.
 Cards with a stain that can’t be removed will earn an ‘ST’ (stained) qualifier from PSA.

 The 1986 Fleer stickers are also notorious for poor centering and cut issues.
-Stickers will vary in size, some came from the factory a bit shorter than others, so if you match up a sticker to another and it seems smaller in size, it’s not always a guarantee that it has been trimmed.
-Jabbar’s sticker card is known to be a bit short on the sides, due to it being the first one on the sheet.
+Stickers will vary in size; some came from the factory a bit shorter than others, so if you match up a sticker to another and it seems smaller, it’s not always a guarantee that it has been trimmed.
+Jabbar’s sticker card is known to be a bit short on the sides because it’s the first one on the sheet.

 jordan-oc-sticker